-- Provide fresh perspectives to project planners and developers. - Give MaineDOT information about community-specific issues and concerns. - Allow MaineDOT to identify potential controversies. - Provide feedback on how to get these communities involved. - Ensure that the solutions ultimately selected are those that best meet the communities' needs.
+- Provides fresh perspectives to project planners and developers. - Gives MaineDOT information about community-specific issues and concerns. - Allows MaineDOT to identify potential conflicts. - Allows feedback on how to get underserved communities involved. - Increases the likelihood that solutions ultimately selected are those which best meet the needs of these communities.

-To maximize the effectiveness of the Department's public participation efforts to engage underserved people, MaineDOT staff is committed to:
+To maximize the effectiveness of the Department's public participation efforts in engaging underserved populations, MaineDOT staff is committed to:

-- Planning public meetings and hearings well in advance of a project, and publicize them in diverse media, flyers and on the MaineDOT website, and including MaineDOT's newly implemented Public Involvement Management Application. - Ensure that meeting notices state that the meeting uses accessible-format materials. - Determine what non-English languages and other cultural characteristics apply and could inhibit public participation for the particular program or activity if not accommodated, and to offer appropriate accommodations to reduce any barrier effect. - Accept both verbal and written comments in languages other than English. - Hold meetings and conduct outreach in the affected neighborhoods themselves, using community activity centers as meeting locations and venues for informal outreach. - Use varied meeting times, sizes and locations to accommodate the schedule, transportation, and child-care limitations for the community members.
-Hold meetings at convenient times and at locations that are accessible and welcoming to all, including those with disabilities.
-(This includes providing appropriate room set-up and, when requested, alternate formats of handouts (e.g., large-print materials and audio equipment). - Make available alternative methods for two-way flow of information and input between MaineDOT and people who are not likely to attend meetings. - Use various illustration and visualization techniques to convey and project information, including, but not limited to, charts, graphs, photos, maps and the Internet. - Reach out to others, both internally and externally, with expertise in contacting and connecting with underserved people, to obtain advice and information about best practices and effective techniques.
+• Planning public meetings and hearings well in advance and publicizing them in diverse media, flyers and on the MaineDOT website.

+- Ensuring that meeting notices state that the meeting uses accessible-format materials. - Determining the existence of non-English languages and other cultural characteristics that could inhibit public participation and offering appropriate accommodations to reduce any barriers. - Accepting both verbal and written comments in languages other than English. - Holding meetings and conducting outreach in the affected neighborhoods, using community centers as meeting locations and venues for informal outreach. - Using varied meeting times and locations to accommodate the schedule, transportation, and child-care limitations of community members. - Holding meetings at convenient locations that are accessible and welcoming to all, including those with disabilities.
+This includes providing appropriate room set-up and, when requested, alternate formats of handouts (e.g., large-print materials) and audio equipment. - Making available alternative methods for two-way flow of information and input between MaineDOT and people who are not likely to attend meetings. - Using various illustration and visualization techniques to convey the project information including, but not limited to, charts, graphs, photos, maps, and the Internet. - Reaching out to others, both internally and externally, with expertise in contacting and connecting with underserved populations to obtain advice and information about best practices and effective techniques.